Current Job Postings

 All SC employees are expected to demonstrate a strong and articulate Christian faith, to model and mentor students in servant leadership and in the integration of faith into every aspect of life and learning.
 Specific requirements for this position include:

 • Ph.D. in field preferred.
 A minimum of a master’s degree in the field required.
+Two to five years experience preferred but not required.

 • Experience in teaching both general education and upper-level psychology courses.